About the Center

 **Coronavirus (COVID-19) update**

-October 9, 2020: The office is re-opened with varying hours, and in-person visits must be scheduled ahead of time to ensure health and safety procedures can be followed.
-Member programs and activities continue to be temporarily suspended until further notice.
+November 2, 2020: Member programs and activities continue to be temporarily suspended until further notice, however the office is open with varying hours.
+In-person visits must be scheduled with the office, in order to ensure health and safety procedures are followed.
 We greatly appreciate your understanding, support, and cooperation as we all do our best to keep everyone healthy!

 To provide a community focal point where individuals come for activities and services necessary to enhance their dignity and support their independence, and encourage their involvement in the Center and the community.